Curity OAuth customization using plugins

 On this page

-You should never need to build the code for the IAM system or be an expert in its underlying technology.
-OAuth is a framework though, and at times you need to take closer control over behavior.
-Extensibility may be needed in some areas, so that you avoid being blocked when implementing security solutions.
+In an OAuth architecture, your applications interact with endpoints of your authorization server using HTTPS requests.
+You should never need to build the code for the authorization server or be an expert in its underlying technology.
+OAuth is a framework though, and at times you need to take closer control over behavior in certain areas.
+Extensibility is needed to implement some security solutions.

 AreaDescription

-Look and FeelControl over the login branding, appearance and layout
+Look and FeelControl over the login branding, styling and layout

 ActionsUsing and linking user attributes during or after authentication